 Next, melt the butter and oil together in a frying pan.
 Add the onion and green pepper, and cook for 5 minutes.
 Now add the crushed spices, chillies and crumbled bay leaf, stir and cook for a further 5 minutes.
 Take the pan off the heat, stir in the yoghurt and water and add a little salt.
 Now pour this mixture all over the chicken pieces, cover the tin with a double sheet of foil and bake for 30 minutes with the heat reduced to gas mark 4, 350ºF (180ºC), then remove the foil and let it cook for about a further 10 minutes.

-Menu suggestion Serve with Spiced Pilau Rice and Mango Chutney.
+Menu suggestion Serve with Spiced Pilau Rice (which you can watch being made in our Cookery School Video, just click the image to play), and Mango Chutney.